easy-updates-manager/easy-updates-manager/readme.txt

 * New contributor: <a href="https://profiles.wordpress.org/ronalfy">ronalfy</a>

 == Upgrade Notice ==

+= 5.4.2 =
+Fixing GoDaddy permissions issue.
+Removing options that didn't make it into WordPress 4.4.

 = 5.4.1 =
 Fixing styling issues where EUM styles were being used elsewhere.